hashicorp/terraform-provider-aws/website/docs/r/service_discovery_service.html.markdown

 The following arguments are supported:

 * `failure_threshold` - (Optional) The number of consecutive health checks.
 Maximum value of 10.
-* `resource_path` - (Optional) An array that contains one DnsRecord object for each resource record set.
+* `resource_path` - (Optional) The path that you want Route 53 to request when performing health checks.
+Route 53 automatically adds the DNS name for the service.
+If you don't specify a value, the default value is /.
-* `type` - (Optional, ForceNew) An array that contains one DnsRecord object for each resource record set.
+* `type` - (Optional, ForceNew) The type of health check that you want to create, which indicates how Route 53 determines whether an endpoint is healthy.
+Valid Values: HTTP, HTTPS, TCP

 ## Attributes Reference